gauravic08/java-code-quality/README.md

 # java-code-style
-Java code formatter for eclipse and intellij
+Java code formatter for eclipse and intellij and checkstyle